Claire Davis

 Evidence-Based Practice

-This course frames the healthcare literature as the foundation of evidence for clinical practice.
-Students will understand that in order for literature to be translated into clinical practice to best serve patients, practitioners must be critical consumers of publications.
+This course frames health care literature as the foundation of evidence for clinical practice.
+Students will understand that, in order for literature to be translated into clinical practice to best serve patients, practitioners must be critical consumers of publications.
 To build a foundation of evidence-based practice, students will explore processes of clinical research and examine definitions of evidence.
-They will develop their own evidence-based practice by learning how to collate judgments about available data – judgments which are perpetually uncertain, ambiguous, and complex as research adds to and alters our present knowledge of health.
-By the end of the course, students will grow to be consciously critical clinical practitioners who personalize their case preparationto their patients by embodying a practice grounded in research-derived clinical skills.
+They will develop their own evidence-based practice by learning how to collate judgments about available data—judgments that are perpetually uncertain, ambiguous, and complex as research adds to and alters our present knowledge of health.
+By the end of the course, students will grow to be consciously critical clinical practitioners, who personalize their case preparation to their patients by embodying a practice grounded in research-derived clinical skills.

 Faculty